Skip to main content

 Quick AutomationsStandalone flows not tied to a releaseNo stages (always-on)

-Each type comes with stage-specific automation triggers tailored to that release category.
+Each launch type comes with stage-specific automation triggers tailored to that release category.
 For example, a Music Launch gives you access to presave triggers, while a Tour Launch unlocks RSVP and ticket link triggers.

 The Launches Page